Ber666/ToolkenGPT/README.md

 + Acquire the checkpoints of LLaMA from MetaAI and install all required packages.
 Please refer to [LLaMA official repo](https://github.com/facebookresearch/llama).
 + Download the data from [here](https://drive.google.com/file/d/1UgDGmsd5ELZFWhloJWyuV-awlhedHKpj/view?usp=sharing)
 + (For VirtualHome) Please download the data following the instructions [here](virtualhome/README.md).
-    > A side note: the folder `virtualhome` is from its [official repo](https://github.com/xavierpuigf/virtualhome), but we fixed some small bugs that leads to false negative results.
+    > A side note: the folder `virtualhome` is from its [official repo](https://github.com/xavierpuigf/virtualhome), but we fixed some small bugs in the evolving graph.

 ## GSM8K-XL